charlesnaces/OOP-FINAL-PROJECT/README.md

 json_therule0 serves as a dual-purpose Python library: JSON data, often sourced from APIs and configuration files, is rarely clean.
 This library provides a structured, OOP-driven approach to automatically handle common issues

- - Data Cleaning: Eliminating extra whitespace, managing missing values (nulls), and removing duplicate records.
+ - It eliminates extra whitespace, managing missing values (nulls), and removing duplicate records.
- - Data Integrity: Correcting wrong data types to ensure your analysis is accurate.
+ - Correcting wrong data types to ensure your analysis is accurate.
- - OOP Learning: It's built using core OOP principles (classes, inheritance, and encapsulation), offering a practical learning experience.
+ - It's built using core OOP principles (classes, inheritance, and encapsulation), offering a practical learning experience.
- - Practical Use: Provides an Object-Oriented (OOP) pipeline for automatically cleaning messy JSON data (removing whitespace, duplicates, nulls, and correcting data types) to ensure data integrity for analysis.
+ - Provides an Object-Oriented (OOP) pipeline for automatically cleaning messy JSON data (removing whitespace, duplicates, nulls, and correcting data types) to ensure data integrity for analysis.
- - Educational Use: Acts as a beginner-friendly, real-world example of how to apply core OOP principles (classes, inheritance, encapsulation) to solve common data problems.
+ - It acts as a beginner-friendly, real-world example of how to apply core OOP principles (classes, inheritance, encapsulation) to solve common data problems.

 ## Why Learn This?